GrinonBarrett/Taksidos/Core Rules/Creatures/Shishpara.md

 **Keen Nose**: The shishpara gets a +2 to all [Prcp] checks and saves involving scent.

-**Dive**: If the shishpara flies at least 20 yards in the previous round, it gets a bnus on its first attack made before the primary movement phase of the current round.
+**Dive**: If the shishpara flies at least 20 yards in the previous round, it gets a bonus on its first attack made before the secondary movement phase of the current round.
 This bonus is equal to one-tenth of the total yards moved since the beginning of the previous round.